usnistgov/HTGS/doxygen/Tutorial1.md

     runtime->waitForRuntime();

-    // Process the ouput of the TaskGraph until no more data is available while (!taskGraph->isOutputTerminated())
+    // Process the ouput of the TaskGraph until no more data is available
+    // Could process this data prior to runtime->waitForRuntime() while (!taskGraph->isOutputTerminated())
     {
         auto data = taskGraph->consumeData();